isblab/af_im/README.md

 ## Installation
 ### OpenFold
-Unzip the openfold.zip file.
+Unzip the openfold.tar.gz file.
 This has been cloned from the pl_upgrades branch in openfold git repo (for Cuda12) (https://github.com/aqlaboratory/openfold.git).
 Minor modifications have been in script_utils/prep_output().
 We are using the pl_upgrades branch from the openfold git repo.
 For installation, see instructions in OpenFold gdoc.